CCoffie/AD-Locked-Out-Users/README.md

 For Windows 7 systems you will want to apply the windows hotfix to your system.
 This will allow you to unlock accounts.
 If you are unable to unlock accounts chances are you haven't applied the hotfix.

+You will also have to have Active Directory Tools enabled on your system for this script to work.
+If you are able to unlock accounts currently, then you probably already have this enabled.

 The executable is just the powershell script compiled with PS2EXE.
 When compiling the program I recommend you use a "-noconsole" parameter.

 If you have any issues feel free to email me at CalebCoffie@gmail.com or through my website at https://www.CalebCoffie.com